 Global Warming: Effects and Causes

-It had led to many changes on the planet, such as rise in sea level, massive melting of snow and land ice, elevated heat content of the oceans, increased humidity, change in the timings of seasonal events, and many others.
+It had led to many changes on the planet, such as a rise in sea level; massive melting of snow and land ice, elevated heat content of the oceans, increased humidity, change in the timings of seasonal events, and many others.

 Effects of Greenhouse Gases (GHGs) on Global Warming

 The main greenhouse gases, namely: Carbon dioxide (CO2); Methane (CH4); Nitrous oxide (N2O); Hydrofluorocarbons (HFCs); Perfluorocarbons (PFCs); and Sulphur hexafluoride (SF6).
 The impact of any GHG is based on the magnitude of the rise in its concentration, its duration in the atmosphere and the wavelength of radiation that is absorbed.

 1. Carbon dioxide is the GHG which is present in the largest concentration in the atmosphere.
 Its emission chiefly comes from fossil fuel combustion.
 It is showing a rise of about 0.5% per annum.

 2. Chlorofluorocarbons (CFCs) are produced due to anthropogenic activity.
 Ozone is present in the stratosphere where ultraviolet (UV) radiations convert oxygen into ozone.
 Hence, the UV rays do not reach the Earth’s surface.
 The CFCs which goes into the stratosphere destroys the ozone, which is evidently seen over Antarctica.
 The reduction of ozone concentration in the stratosphere is known as the ozone hole.
 This permits the UV rays to pass through the troposphere.